lahlidahlia/CS457-Project/README.md

 The _ operator is an extra operator to concatenate two digits.
 Ex: 4 _ 2 = 42
 1 _ 9 _ 9 _ 3 % 2 _ 9 -> 1993 %2 _ 9 -> 1 _ 9 -> 19

+You might run into max recursive stack error, this is just because I used recursion as a main loop, which may or may not take a while.
+If this happens, try increasing your allowed stack size, increase the generation size (in main.py, but make sure generation size isn't larger than your stack size, or you'll get a max stack error).

 Instructions
 -----------
 Python 3